Alluxio/alluxio/docs/en/cloud/AWS-EMR.md

 - `instance-count`: The number of nodes to provision for the cluster.
 - `instance-type`: The instance type to provision with.
 Make sure you pick an instance type supported by the Alluxio marketplace AMI.
-Note that your account can be limited in the number of instances you can launch;
+Note that your account is limited in the number of instances you can launch in each region;
-check your instance limits [here](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Limits:).
+check your instance limits [here](https://console.aws.amazon.com/ec2/v2/home#Limits:).
 The default instance type for the AMI is `r4.4xlarge`.
 - `applications`: Specify `Name=Spark Name=Presto Name=Hive` to bootstrap the three additional services
 - `name`: The EMR cluster name